Aki78/AirportHeistGroup3MetropoliaProject/README.md

     -how does the game proceed and what stages must the player go through?

-As the game progresses the player take chances by stealing money to increase their wealth and then makes strategic moves to avoid arrest.
+As the game progresses the player take chances by stealing money to increase their wealth and then making strategic moves to avoid arrest.

 ## Story
 ### Backstory